SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/04-Console.md

 The line above **reads an integer** from the console.

-If we try to input symbols which cannot be interpreted as numbers, for example **"hello"**.
+If we try to input symbols that cannot be interpreted as numbers, for example, **"hello"**.

 We will get an error message during runtime (exception).

-Later on, we will see how we can "catch" these kinds of errors and prompt the user to enter a number.
+Later on, we will see how we can **"catch"** these kinds of errors and prompt the user to enter a number.
 [/slide]

 [slide hideTitle]